Understanding the Rural Professional Context PG (10327.2)

 Special assessment requirements

 Each task needs to entail a genuine attempt.
 Overall an aggregate mark of at least 50% is required to pass the unit.
-For each module tasks 1 and 3 must be submitted to pass this unit.

 Please note that the University takes student conduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
 Note that all allegations of student misconduct will be referred to the Associate Dean for Education (ADE) as a prescribed authority for investigation.